the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Inter-Process Communication.md

 - Bounded capacity: The queue can only take $n$ items at most.
 The sender can keep sending messages if the queue isn't full, else, it waits and blocks, until there's available space in the queue.
 - Unbounded capacity: The queue can take an infinite number of items.
 The sender keeps sending without waiting/blocking.
 The receiver keeps receiving unless the queue is empty in which case it waits and blocks, until message is available in the queue.

+## Pipes
+A pipe acts as a conduit allowing two processes to communicate.

 ---
 ---